All our clients are innocent.

 Victory over cruel puppy mills in California

 When the governor signed an Animal Legal Defense Fund-sponsored bill into law, California struck a blow against the inhumane puppy mill industry.
 The bill bans predatory lending and financing in online sales of dogs, cats, and rabbits.
-Predatory lending is a common puppy mill industry scheme, and not only props up the puppy mill industry, but also commonly causes financial hardship for borrowers due to initially undisclosed and exorbitant interest rates and hidden fees.
+Predatory lending is a common puppy mill industry scheme, and not only props up the industry, but also commonly causes financial hardship for borrowers due to initially undisclosed and exorbitant interest rates and hidden fees.
 The new law is a win-win for animals and consumers alike.

 Learn more.